 Education and Training

 Your orthopaedic surgeon is a medical doctor with extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
-He or she has completed up to 14 years of formal education, including:
+They have completed up to 14 years of formal education, including:

 - Four years of study in a college or university